klaudhaus/lit-up/README.md

 If you pass a `String` to up (as in the above usage example) then `lit-up` looks for that key in the `updates` object that was provided when the `app` was initialised and runs the function it finds there.
 This is the recommended approach as this allows for clearly labelled logging of all model updates in your application.

 If instead you pass a `Function` as the first parameter, then that function itself is used as the update.
-This can be handy for adding localised processing at a lower level of the application (although there are various other ways to do that too, as described later under "Applications and Components").
+This can be handy for adding localised processing at a lower level of the application (although there are various other ways to do that too, as described later under "Applications structure").
 This also means you can build an app with no `updates` object at all if you want.

 ### Update data